rish987/trackswitch-manuform/README.md

 As soon as you do hear a beep, spin the trackball around a bit to make sure that it is consistent (both imperfections on the surface of the trackball and movement of the actuator within the switch housing can make this inconsistent).
-If it isn't, make microadjustments until it is.
+If it isn't, continue to make microadjustments until it is.

 Orient your switch plates approximately how they will be once mounted.
 When you release the trackball, it should lift up and the beep should stop.